wangxiaoyunanne/docs/source/hive_louvain.html.md

 conversion across multiple GPUs.
 When the number of GPUs is large, the high-low degree vertex separation and partitioning scheme can be used: edges are still distributed across GPUs, high degree vertices are duplicated, and low degree vertices are owned by one GPU each.
+The boundary to use different partitioning scheme is still unclear, but it's likely that 8 GPUs within a DGX-1 can still be considered as a small number, and use the simple 1D partitioning.

 ### Notes on dynamic graphs